International Commission for the piercing of the isthmus of Suez: Sources

-The comprehensive final report together with the journal of the investigation group and the minutes of the deliberations of the complete commission have been published by Lesseps in.

-Negrelli informed the K.K.
-Geographische Gesellschaft (Imperial Royal Geographic Society) in Vienna about the intended canal and presented them with a copy of the commission's final report.
-The society published the information in their own papers:
+A comprehensive final report, together with the investigation journal and the minutes of the full commission’s deliberations, was published by Lesseps.
+Negrelli provided details of the proposed canal to the K.K.
+Geographische Gesellschaft (Imperial Royal Geographical Society) in Vienna, and provided them with a copy of the commission’s final report.
+The society subsequently published this material in its own proceedings.